 On February 15, the Division arrived in the Hazebrouck Strazeele area, where they commenced training with the British Troops until the beginning of March 1915.
 From March 10 -12 they fought in the battle of Neuve Chapelle and then were assigned a tour of duty in the Fleurbaix sector.

 Between April 14 - 17, the 1st Division relieved the French 11th Division in the Ypres area in Belgium.
 They found the area very wet because they were close to the Yser canal.
 The trenches were shallow and needed to be reinforced.
 Some of the shallow trenches had been used as latrines and others used to store dead bodies.
-The Canadian soldier had to dig deeper trenches and repair the others.
+The Canadian soldiers had to dig deeper trenches and repair the others.

 The second gas attack occurred at the Battle of St. Julien took place between April 24, and May 5, 1915.
 There were more gas attacks by the Germans with the Canadian army supplied with wetted handkerchiefs to combat the gas.
 Sadly this is where Joseph Henry Down's war ended.
 He was not felled by a gas attack, but by a bullet.
 He was killed in action," shot though the head and killed instantly about noon on the 24th of April 1915, whilst on duty with a working party in the Ypres Salient, near St. Julien." according to his service record.